nikumar1206/nikumar1206.github.io/public/post4.md

              16 RETURN_VALUE
 ```

-The code is starting to become a lot less readable (especially for someone new to computers and programming like me), but let's take a second to understand this output:
+The code is starting to become a lot less readable (especially for someone new to programming like me), but let's take a second to understand this output:

-- Each printed line represents a bytecode instruction, and the columns can be labeled as such: bytecode offset, opcodes, and arguments.
+- Each printed line represents a bytecode instruction, and the columns can be labeled as such: `bytecode offset`, `opcodes`, and `arguments`.
-- Bytecode offset (left-most column represented by 0 and 1) is the location of the specific bytecode instruction in the bytecode sequence.
+- `Bytecode offset` (left-most column represented by 0 and 1) is the location of the specific bytecode instruction in the bytecode sequence.
 They will start with 0 and increment from there.
-- Opcode (middle column) is short for operation code.
+- `Opcode` (middle column) is short for operation code.
 It is a specific operation or instruction that must be executed.
-- Arguments (right-most column) are the values passed into instruction.
+- `Arguments` (right-most column) are the values passed into instruction.

 Let's also spend some time understanding some of these instructions.

-- RESUME tells the Python VM to resume execution of the bytecode at this spot.
+- `RESUME` tells the Python VM to resume execution of the bytecode at this spot.
 This instruction is commonly seen at the top of bytecode instructions as well as in coroutines, so the Python VM can resume execution at the specified point.
-- PUSH_NULL is a new instruction (added in Python 3.11) that's used to push a C NULL to the bottom of the Python stack and its presence is necessary for many function calls.
+- `PUSH_NULL` is a new instruction (added in Python 3.11) that's used to push a C NULL to the bottom of the Python stack and its presence is necessary for many function calls.
 I would love for someone to explain why this instruction is necessary for function calls!
-- LOAD_NAME and LOAD_CONST both add a specified value to the stack, with LOAD_NAME being used for values like variables, functions, and classes and LOAD_CONST being used for strings, numbers, booleans, and None.
+- `LOAD_NAME` and `LOAD_CONST` both add a specified value to the stack, with LOAD_NAME being used for values like variables, functions, and classes and LOAD_CONST being used for strings, numbers, booleans, and None.
-- CALL calls the function at the top of the stack and RETURN_VALUE returns the top of the stack as the function value.
+- `CALL` calls the function at the top of the stack and `RETURN_VALUE` returns the top of the stack as the function value.

 ## Execution Phase